mnot/I-D/rfc5988bis/draft.md

 2. Create `link_strings` by splitting `field_value` on "," characters, excepting "," characters
-within quoted strings as per {{RFC7230}}, Section 3.2.6, or which form part of link's URI-Reference (i.e. between "<" and ">" characters where the "<" is immediately preceded by OWS and either a "," character or the beginning of the `field_value` string)
+within quoted strings as per {{RFC7230}}, Section 3.2.6, or which form part of link's URI-Reference (i.e. between "<" and ">" characters where the "<" is immediately preceded by OWS and either a "," character or the beginning of the `field_value` string).

 3. For each `link_string` in `link_strings`: